D0nw0r/CheatCLI/README.md

 ## Basic usage:
-The usage is pretty self-explanatory, launch both programs and attempt to locate a value in memory.
+The usage is pretty self-explanatory, launch both programs and attempt to locate a value in memory and edit it to an arbitraty value.
+This essentially mimicks an external cheat that can read the Game process memory and modify it.

 ![Alt text](/screenshot.png?raw=true "Flow")

 ## TODO

-- Keep implementing the maind loop;
+- Keep implementing the main loop;
+- Consider internal cheat example (DLL injected directly to the target process)
 - UI?
 - Maybe also better code documentation